Malisheva

-Malisheva (Note: (Albanian indefinite form: Malishevë, /sq/)) or Mališevo (Малишево, /sr/) is a town and municipality in Kosovo.
+Malisheva (Note: (Albanian indefinite form: Malishevë, /sq/)) or Mališevo (Малишево, /sr/, Malishevë) is a town and municipality in Kosovo.
 The municipality is part of the District of Prizren and it is located in the central part of Kosovo.
 Malisheva has a population of 43,888 inhabitants.

 History

 The population of the town has historically been predominantly Kosovo Albanian.
 The town was largely destroyed by Serbian forces in 1998.
 Town residents only returned following the 1998 withdrawal of Serbian paramilitary police and military, in response to international pressures.

 Geography

 Malisheva lies in the central part of Kosovo, namely in the eastern part of the Dukagjin Plain.
 The territory of the municipality includes an area of 306.48 km2, and it is bordered by the municipalities of Drenas, Lipjan, Suhareka, Rahovec and Klina.
 The suitable configuration of the terrain enables the municipality to have good traffic connections with the whole country.
 Most of the main cities of Kosovo are connected within a distance of about 40-55 km.